Netfloex/Nginx/README.md

 ## Reloading config

 The config can be reloaded by sending a SIGHUP signal to the container.
-This updates Nginx's configuration files and runs certbot.
+This updates Nginx's configuration files and renews certificates if needed.

 When running inside docker: